mahesvarier/Paranuara-Hivery/ReadMe.md

     cd static

-Import the JSON files into MongoDB using:
+Import the JSON files into MongoDB using (if the OS is   Windows, please copy the files in static in the MongoDB installation folder and run the below commands to import the JSON):

     mongoimport --db Paranuara --collection Companies --file companies.json --jsonArray mongoimport --db Paranuara --collection People --file people.json --jsonArray